banner

 Override Handler#handleMessage Function

-Enqueue messages into the MessageQueue through Handler, there are two series of methods: Post & Send, and the sending time can be controlled
+Enqueue messages to the MessageQueue through Handler, there are two series of methods: Post & Send, and the sending time can be controlled

-Post series: Convert scattered information into Message and then use Send to send it out
+Post series: Convert scattered information into Messages and then use Send to send out

 FunctionFunctionality